 Way 1: Run PowerShell as administrator from Start menu search box

-Step 1: Bring up Windows 10 Start menu.
+Step 1: Bring up the Windows 10 Start menu.

 Step 2: Type powershell.
 In the search result, right click on the Windows PowerShell app and select Run as administrator.